ariyachlt/Intro_IM/February2/README.md

 4. Made the degree of disorder controllable by mapping the mouseX position

 ## Challenges
-My main challenge was in figuring out the rectMode(), the rectangle position translation and the random() values together as I wanted to make sure that the background will note be seen through the rectangles at all.
-In my first attempt I was used rectMode(CORNER) which meant that varying the
+My main challenge was in figuring out the rectMode(), the rectangle position translation, and the random() values together as I wanted to make sure that the background will not be seen through the rectangles at all.
+In my first attempt I was used rectMode(CORNER) which meant that varying the width and height would make the rectangles overlap to the right and bottom and I felt that it still looked too ordered.
+I also set the bottom range of the random() function to a negative  number which ended up revealing the background when the shape would shrink.
+I played around with these components a little and ended up changing the rectMode() to "CENTER", translating it by the half the size of the default square size, and keeping the lower range of random() at 0.

-## Discoveries